 Antihistamines

-Antihistamines are a type of medication that can be used to treat PND caused by sinusitis, viral infections, and allergies.
-They work by drying out excess mucus and reducing the coughing, sore throat, and other symptoms associated with PND.
-Some popular examples of antihistamines include: chlorphenamine (Piriton), cinnarizine, diphenhydramine, hydroxyzine and promethazine.
+Antihistamines are a type of medication that can be used to treat PND caused by viral infections, and allergies.
+They work by drying out excess mucus and reducing the coughing, pain throat, and other symptoms associated with PND.
+Some popular examples of antihistamines include chlorphenamine (Piriton), cinnarizine, diphenhydramine, hydroxyzine, and promethazine.
 It is important to be aware that these types of medications can cause side effects, such as dry mouth, dizziness, blurred vision, and abdominal pain.
-Talk to your doctor about the potential risks and benefits of using antihistamines to treat PND.
+Talk to your ENT doctor Philadelphia about the potential risks and benefits of using antihistamines to treat PND.

 Decongestants